wAIfu-DEV/VodAutoClipper/README.txt

 Example:
 For https://www.twitch.tv/videos/2300856XXX the ID would be 2300856XXX.

+Noteable:

-Process can take around an hour using a RTX2060.
+- Process can take around an hour using a RTX2060.
+- Works best for a 1 to 2 speaker stream.
+- Speaker identification is based on average pitch of a spoken audio segment, a segment with a average pitch higher than SPEAKER_PITCH_THRESHOLD will be identified as SPEAKER1, and any segments lower the the threshold will be identified as SPEAKER2.
+You can get an idea of what threshold to use by doing a test run and checking the average pitch of each transcribed lines.
+The threshold should be equal to ((usual SPEAKER1 pitch) + (usual SPEAKER2 pitch)) / 2

 Requirements: